darealfoxwire121/PlayerCompass/README.md

 # EnemyHUD

-you can use all 3 version, if you experience bugs, please open an Issue
+you can use all 3 versions, if you experience bugs, please open an Issue